meri-leeworthy/meri-garden-astro/src/posts/Types of sets, subset, superset, power set, cardinality of a set.md

+---
+title: 'Types of sets, subset, superset, power set, cardinality of a set'
+slug: 'types-of-sets-subset-superset-power-set-cardinality-of-a-set'
+---

 #### 1.2.
 Types of sets, subset, superset, power set, cardinality of a set

 In this topic, you will explore various versions of sets available, how they are defined, and how the size of a set can be calculated.